Statutes and By-laws

 Article 2: Objectives

-The objective of the SCA are:
+The objectives of the SCA are:

 a to provide scientists in all fields, including cultural and social as well as natural sciences and technology, a collaborative platform for promoting scientific exchange and cooperation in Asia for the improvement of human society, and,